ampproject/amphtml/spec/amp-html-format.md

 </template>
 ```

-The `type` attribute is required and must reference a declared `custom-element` script.
+The `type` attribute is required and must reference a declared `custom-template` script.

 The `id` attribute is optional.
 Individual AMP elements discover their own templates.
 Typical scenarios would involve an AMP element looking for a `<template>` either among its children or referenced by ID.